SmartGreenhouseSystem/ESP8266/README.md

 ### Variables

-To keep the variables such as the Wifi name and password hidden environment variables which are put as build flags are used.
+To keep the variables such as the Wifi name and password hidden, environment variables which are put as build flags are used.
 This is made possible via the `env-extra.py` script which appends the build flags into the `platformio.ini` file at build time.

 To set them up one needs to make the `.env` file in the root of the project.